4.3 Forecast report

 Expectations for the economy

-In its global economic outlook published in January 2020, the International Monetary Fund (IMF) updated its forecasts for the development of the global economies in 2020 and 2021.
-All in all, the IMF expects the global economy to recover in the current and following year with global growth of 3.3% and 3.4% in the years 2020 and 2021 – compared to 2.9% in 2019.
+In its global economic outlook published in January 2022, the International Monetary Fund (IMF) updated its forecasts for the development of the global economies in 2022 and 2023.
+The IMF now expects the global economy to continue its recovery in the current and following year – albeit at a slower pace than in 2021.
+In its global economic outlook, the Fund forecasts global growth of 4.4% and 3.8% for the years 2022 and 2023 – following an increase of 5.9% in 2021.

 Market forecast: GDP development of most important economies for United Internet